 - smoke tobacco or whose parents smoked when they were children

-In its early stages, it may be difficult for a doctor to diagnose RA as it can resemble other conditions.
-However, early diagnosis and treatment are essential to slow the progression of the disease.
+It may be difficult for a doctor to diagnose RA in its early stages, as it can resemble other conditions.

-A doctor will look at the person’s clinical signs of inflammation and ask how long they have been there and how severe the symptoms are.
-They will also carry out a physical examination to check for any swelling, or functional limitations, or deformity.
+A doctor will look at the person’s clinical signs of inflammation and ask how long the person has experienced them and how severe their symptoms are.
+They will also perform a physical examination to check for swelling, functional limitations, or other unusual presentations.

 Imaging scans and X-rays

-- results from at least one blood test indicate the presence of RA
+- blood tests indicate the presence of RA

 Conditions with similar symptoms

-The doctor will need to distinguish RA from other conditions with similar symptoms, such as:
+A doctor will need to distinguish RA from other conditions with similar symptoms,

-If a person receives a diagnosis of RA, the doctor may refer them to a specialist known as a rheumatologist, who will advise on treatment options.
+If a person has a diagnosis of RA, a doctor may refer them to a specialist known as a rheumatologist, who will advise on treatment options.

 - relieve pain